 Article 12.1 of the Board Charter provides that the preferred limit of service by a director of the Company is 10 years, unless otherwise requested by the Board to continue.
-The length of tenure of the non-executive directors ranges between less than 1 and 12 years with approximately 4.8 years being the average tenure.
-Jenny Seabrook joined the Board on 1 May 2008 and has served more than 10 years on the Board.
-The Board requested Jenny Seabrook continue as a director of Iluka allowing for a seamless transition to Lynne Saint, who will take over as Chairman of the Audit and Risk Committee upon Ms Seabrook's retirement at the Company's 2020 Annual General Meeting.
+The length of tenure of the non-executive directors ranges between 1 and 8 years with approximately 4.3 years being the average tenure.